csci479/csci479.github.io/docs/final.md

 ### Deliverables
 - A PDF of your written report
 - A PDF (or PPT file) or your final presentation
 - Final project source code in a zip format, generated from your repository.
-A link to your repository.
 - 1-3 minute demo video.
 Raw movie file should be uploaded to Drive Folder.
 In addition, the video should be uploaded to an accessible platform (YouTube, Vimeo link).
+- A README that includes:
+  - A video link to your demo from an accessible platform (YouTube, Vimeo).
+If you are uncomfortable with publicizing your product, you may generate a private link
+  - A link to your repository (I should have permission to at least view it).